 using 4-6in (10-15cm) compost to create beds

-when you have enough compost to create beds with up to six inches (15cm) on top of weeds, this is sufficient to prevent re-growth of weeds. an exception is if there are extreme amounts of bindweed, (see video), marestail and dense couch grass – in which case, use option 1 above.
+When you have enough compost to create beds with up to six inches (15cm) on top of weeds, this is sufficient to prevent re-growth of weeds.
+An exception is if there are extreme amounts of bindweed, (see video), marestail and dense couch grass – in which case, use option 1 above.

 6in/15cm compost well trodden, or less with thick cardboard underneath, is enough to kill annual grasses and weeds, and to weaken if not kill perennial weeds such as buttercup, dandelion, and smaller amounts of couch grass.